 Houdini, chess engine extraordinary

 Houdini is a chess engine developed by Belgian programmer Robert Houdart.
-The latest version, Houdini 6, is currently the top-rated chess engine on the reputed IPON Rating List.
+The latest version, Houdini 6, is currently the top‐rated chess engine on the reputed IPON Rating List.
 It is far stronger than any human player.

 Amazingly, Houdini 6 is available for download at just €50 (about £44 or $60).
 For top performance it needs powerful hardware, but even on my humble PC it is incredibly strong.
 It can find, in less than a second, lines that would take me hours of analysis.
 Whenever I play a competitive game, I set Houdini loose on it afterwards and I learn a lot from it.

 Houdini is particularly impressive in tactical middle game positions, and never more so than in a game I played in the Edinburgh Chess League on 4 February 2015.
 White was Martin Robertson playing for Edinburgh West, and Black was myself playing for Balerno.
 We reached the following position with Black to play: